L1lith/SWHell/README.md

 # SWHell
 SWHell (pronounced swell) is a proof of concept showing how service workers can allow attackers to permanently comprimise web applications and exfiltrate sensitive information.

 ## Deployment
-1. Deploy the master server
+1. Deploy the master server (npm run server)
-2. Configure the Service Worker
+2. Configure the Service Worker (edit the config.json)
-3. Build the Service Worker
+3. Build the Service Worker (node ./build -p)
-4. Register the Service Worker on any domain
+4. Register the Service Worker on any domain (execute rwsh.js while swhw.js is on the root)

 ## In Depth